Risk Factors Dashboard

 Cybersecurity Risk Management and Strategy

 Our information security program is managed by a dedicated Chief Information Security Officer ("CISO") who reports to our Chief Technology Officer, a member of our Executive Leadership Team ("ELT").
-Our current acting CISO has a graduate degree in computer engineering and has worked in cybersecurity for over a decade.
+Our CISO has a graduate degree in computer engineering and has worked in cybersecurity for over two decades, including at a major financial institution.
 The information security team is comprised of approximately 60 employees, with dedicated teams assigned to governance, risk and compliance, identity and access management, strategy and architecture, and analytics and automation.
-The team operates from FactSet locations around the world, including offices in the U.S., India, the Philippines, and Europe.
+The team operates from FactSet locations around the world, including offices in the U.S., India, the Philippines and Europe.

-FactSet's information security and governance framework is guided by International Organization for Standardization ("ISO") 27002 and System and Organization Control ("SOC") 2 Trust Service Criteria.
-We also have implemented the National Institute of Standards and Technology ("NIST") Cybersecurity Framework.
+FactSet's information security and governance framework is guided by International Organization for Standardization ("ISO") 27001 and System and Organization Control ("SOC") 2 Trust Service Criteria and the National Institute of Standards and Technology ("NIST") Cybersecurity Framework.

 Cybersecurity risk management is integrated into our broader Enterprise Risk Management ("ERM") framework.
-FactSet's ERM program is designed to identify, prioritize, and assess the most significant risks that could impact our ability to achieve our strategic business objectives.
-ERM activities include conducting enterprise risk assessments to better understand risk exposures, emerging risks, and steps that management has taken to monitor and control such exposures.
+FactSet's ERM program is designed to identify, prioritize and assess the most significant risks that could impact our ability to achieve our strategic business objectives.
+Our information security leadership team, in concert with our ERM team, reviews our cybersecurity risks each quarter through our enterprise risk assessment process.
 Our information security leadership team, in concert with our ERM team, reviews our oversight of cybersecurity risks at least annually through our enterprise risk assessment process.

 We have processes to identify and mitigate cybersecurity risks stemming from our relationships with third parties, including protocols to assess vendors' cybersecurity programs before we engage them and to monitor vendors, once engaged, for ongoing compliance with our cybersecurity standards.